AdiAddons/AdiButtonAuras/doc/Rules.md

 ## Rule anatomy

-A rule is built around 4 elements : spells, units, events and handlers.
+A rule is built around 5 elements : spells, units, events, handlers and providers.

 ### Spells